I decided to do a review of Walmart Grocery Pickup because I just can’t stay silent about how awesome it is!

 It was a pretty far cry from the 1.5 hour stress-fest that is grocery shopping that I’m used to experiencing.

-Like, I don’t have to get out of my CAR.
+1. I don’t have to get out of my car.

 Strapping kids in and out of car seats is possibly the worst thing known to man.
 I pray blessings on those who make it possible for me to skip even one occurrence of hauling my children in and out of a store.

 Protip: Schedule a Walmart Grocery Pickup at your vacation destination for the day you plan to arrive.
 Order ahead, then get off the plane and pick up your groceries.
-No need to waste precious relaxation time running errands!
+No need to waste precious relaxation time shopping for food!

 It’s too late to turn back, but even if it weren’t, it’s too much of a pain to retrace your steps putting items back that you decide you don’t need.